 - The first step toward nominating a property to the National Register involves filling out a Preliminary Questionnaire which is forwarded to the SHPO for a preliminary determination of eligibility.
 This is a short form that contains information about the property and its current condition, architectural features, history, and site maps, among other things.
 An abbreviated description and statement of significance are also required for this preliminary questionnaire.
 Both the description and the statement of significance will be greatly expanded upon when the actual nomination is written. - Upon approval of the Preliminary Questionnaire, KDG will then draft the National Register nomination itself.
 The major components of the National Register nomination include: - Narrative Description-description, in narrative form, of the site and the building. - Statement of Significance-the statement of significant gives all the historical context and detail needed to make a successful argument as to why the property is significant.
 It is important to establish the Significance of the property through the development of a historical context within broader historical themes and patterns.
-NPS has given applicants pre-determined categories of significance and include things like agriculture, commerce, and education, among others. - Technical Data-this section gives coordinates, legal description, and bibliography, among other items. - First draft of the nomination is reviewed by SHPO and adjustments are made. - Exhibit A: 2017 Multiple Property Documentation Form: Apartment Buildings in Detroit 1892-1970 1 - 2 Exhibit B: 2002 South Cass Corridor Intensive Survey - 3 Exhibit C: 2004 National Register Nomination Cass Park
+NPS has given applicants pre-determined categories of significance and include things like agriculture, commerce, and education, among others. - Technical Data-this section gives coordinates, legal description, and bibliography, among other items. - First draft of the nomination is reviewed by SHPO and adjustments are made. - Exhibit A: 2017 Multiple Property Documentation Form: Apartment Buildings in Detroit 1892-1970 - Exhibit B: 2002 South Cass Corridor Intensive Survey - Exhibit C: 2004 National Register Nomination Cass Park

-- KDG works with SHPO on revisions as we continue to research and write. - KDG collects all input from SHPO and revises as needed until the nomination is finalized. - who review and approve nominations before they are sent to the National Park Service (NPS). - can often cause a bit of a wait at the end of the nomination process.
+- KDG works with SHPO on revisions as we continue to research and write. - KDG collects all input from SHPO and revises as needed until the nomination is finalized. - KDG then presents the nomination to the HDAB and to the State Historic Preservation Review Board at their regularly scheduled meeting.
+HDAB meetings are held monthly while the State holds their meetings three times per year.
+The State Historic Preservation Review Board is a body of professionals in architecture, preservation, and related fields who review and approve nominations before they are sent to the National Park Service (NPS). - Finalized nomination is sent to SHPO.
+Once SHPO has finished their review it is forwarded to NPS for approval. - From start to finish the process generally takes about nine months.
+This includes all research, writing, revisions, documentation requirements, submitting final copies to SHPO, and presentation to the HDAB and the State Historic Preservation Review Board.
+Because the State Historic Preservation Review board only meets three times per year this can often cause a bit of a wait at the end of the nomination process.